- Share your observations

 Scarlet Loosestrife (Ammannia robusta)

-Scarlet Loosestrife (Ammannia robusta), a State Special Concern plant, is found near edges of ponds, in grassy swales, and similar wet places.
+Scarlet Loosestrife (Ammannia robusta), a Wisconsin Special Concern plant, is found near edges of ponds, in grassy swales, and similar wet places.
 Blooming occurs July through September; fruiting occurs mid-August through mid-October.
 The optimal identification period for this species is mid-August through early October.

 - Distinguishing characteristics: Can be distinguished from Rotala sp., by its larger and showier fruits as well as its arrangement of flowers, which are clustered in the axils in Ammannia but solitary in Rotala.

 - Flower characteristics: Small, pale lavender, 1 to 3, born in leaf axils.

 - Leaf characteristics: Opposite, thick and fleshy, linear or narrowly oblong, clasping to perfoliate, up to 10 cm long and 1.5 cm wide.

 - Optimum time to identify: mid-August through early October